How To Create A High Performing Landing Page Design

-- Garish text which employs large fonts in high contrast colours and is emphasized by the use of edging effects such as drop shadows and fades.
+- Garish text which employs large fonts in high contrast colours and is emphasized by the use of edging effects.
+Like drop shadows and fades.

-- Banner ads or elements that look like banners can take attention away from your desired conversion action and give the impression that you are more interested in advertising revenues than meeting customer needs.
+- Banner ads or elements that look like banners can take attention away from your conversion action.
+It gives the impression that you are more interested in advertising revenues than meeting customer needs.

-- Entry pop-ups can be an unwelcome surprise, but sometimes they also prevent users from viewing the content that they are looking for.
+- Entry pop-ups can be an unwelcome surprise.
+They can also prevent users from viewing the content that they are looking for.

 In this A/B test on Cheeky Bingo a dedicated landing page with a very prominent primary “Join For Free” CTA massively outperformed the existing home page.
 The homepage had been the main landing page for most new visitors, but it suffered from multiple CTAs, distracting banners and general clutter.